DATE/TIME: Friday, February 2nd 2018 from 7-9pm Check-in at 6pm

 WHAT: Teams of two to five people will walk and run through downtown Springfield finding checkpoints, answering trivia, and solving mystery challenges over the course of two hours.
 A healthy sense of humor and pop culture knowledge are the keys to a satisfying experience.

-REGISTRATION: Registration form will be downloadable HERE when ready.
+REGISTRATION: Register Online HERE.
+Downloadable form HERE.
 Forms can be mailed in advance to Fleet Feet Sports (1254 E Republic Rd, Springfield, MO) or you can sign up between 6:15pm and 6:45pm on site on race day (730 E Grand).

 Early bird: $25/person